The Mystery of the Flowers: A Conversation on Foreign Flora

 Me: Nothing.

-PS: I fed AI this story and asked if it could extract from it images that capture the story in a compelling way.
-For your viewing pleasure, so to speak, I posted some of the results below.
+PS: I fed AI this story and asked if it could extract from it images that capture the story compellingly.
+Below are some of the results I decided to share with you.